williamDalston/schrodingers-cat-website/content/articles/qc-theory-002.md

 ### Self-Locating Uncertainty

 When the universe branches, you don't know which branch you'll end up in.
-This uncertainty—not about what happens, but about which branch contains "you"—might give rise to probabilities.
+This uncertainty not about what happens, but about which branch contains "you" might give rise to probabilities.
 You could be in any branch, so your expectations should match quantum probabilities.

 ### Measure Theory